CELEBRATING OVER 25 YEARS OF COMMITMENT TO

 Cumulative amount offered in grants since 1998-1999

-Operating businesses created with the support of the program
+Businesses created with the support of the program still operating to this date

 Cumulative additional financing historically raised to date by alumni companies of the program